Wrongly convicted man ‘anxious about losing home’ for receiving compensation

 “However, unfairness is built into the current scheme, even on top of the arbitrary £1m cap on compensation.”

-Two of Mr Malkinson’s applications to have his case reviewed by miscarriage of justice body the Criminal Cases Review Commission in 2009 and 2020 were rejected, until the Appeal charity commissioned fresh DNA tests that eventually led to his release.
+Two of Mr Malkinson’s applications to have his case reviewed by the Criminal Cases Review Commission in 2009 and 2020 were rejected, until the Appeal charity commissioned fresh DNA tests that eventually led to his release.

 It later emerged that he could have been freed a decade earlier if the similarities between his case and another wrongful conviction, that of a man called Victor Nealon, had been spotted and acted upon.